Amir Amor: Career beginnings

 Soon after, driven by the potential, and his habit of discovery, Amor found himself inching into recording studios around Camden.
 Befriending staff and trying to satiate his widening curiosity.
 It was then when he found Tribal Tree, a studio and youth club teaching music skills to disadvantaged kids.
-Their quota was full, but stubbornly hanging around landed him a space and the laying down of a foundation of skills.
-At this course, he learnt how to program beats – and heard of the idea that you could actually make a living from creating music.
+Their quota was full, but hanging around landed him a space and the laying down of a foundation of skills.
+At this course, he learnt how to program beats – and heard of the idea that one could actually make a living from creating music.
 In these classes, recent graduate Plan B taught him his first chords, and program founder Kevin Osbourne lent him keys to his studio after hours.
 He soon ended up as a tutor at the youth club himself.

 During the late nights in Osbourne's studio, Amor wrote and produced a demo EP, and on the suggestion of Osbourne, sent it into a songwriting competition run by The Prince's Trust.
-Amir won the competition and used the £2500 to buy his first computer, and although he didn't yet know how to play them, a guitar and bass.
-With these, he would listen to Parliament-Funkadelic and Jimi Hendrix day in and day out, playing the bass lines and teaching himself the guitar.
+Amir won the competition and used the £2500 to buy his first computer, and although he did not yet know how to play them, a guitar and bass.
+With these, he would listen to Parliament-Funkadelic and Jimi Hendrix, playing the bass lines and teaching himself the guitar.